bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 (...to install the dashboard with W0CHP CSS).

+## Updating `W0CHP-PiStar-Dash`

+Once you install `W0CHP-PiStar-Dash`, it will automatially be kept up-to-date with any new features/versions/etc. This is made possible via the native, nightly Pi-Star updading process.

+## Uninstalling `W0CHP-PiStar-Dash`

+Run:

+	 sudo bash <path>/W0CHP-pistar -rd

 ## Notes about custom CSS you may have previously applied

 * When using the `-id` option, the W0CHP CSS is installed, and any of your custom CSS settings